Shaving Cream + Paint Marbled Artwork

 Lift your paper up and turn it over.

-We loved all the different results we got depending how much swirling of the paint we did, what colors we chose, etc. Have fun and let your imagine run wild!
+We loved all the different results we got depending how much swirling of the paint we did, what colors we chose, etc. Have fun and let your imagination run wild!

 How did your artwork turn out?
 Did the kids LOVE working with the shaving cream?
 We'd love to see photos of the process or the final artwork.
 Share with us on social media, #theartkit.